markuskiller/textblob-de/docs/src/project_makefile.rst

 	docs-pdf           generate Sphinx HTML and PDF documentation, including API docs sdist              package
-	publish            package and upload sdist and universal wheel to PyPI publish-test       package and upload sdist and universal wheel to PyPI register           update README.rst on PyPI
+	publish            package and upload sdist and universal wheel to PyPI publish-test       package and upload sdist and universal wheel to TestPyPI register           update README.rst on PyPI
 	push-github        push all changes to git repository on github.com push-bitbucket     push all changes to git repository on bitbucket.org